ITS Web Resources

 These instructions assume you have a working knowledge of website creation at UVa.

 - If more than one person will be working in the site, ITS will establish a UNIX group for you.
 In this case, access to modify the site is limited to members of the group.
-Group members log into blue.unix.virginia.edu using their own user_ids and passwords.
+Group members use their own user_ids and passwords to access the server hosting the files.
 A group may be established at any time, so you may start with a single person owning the site, and add group features later.

-- Once a group has been established, the group owner may add and remove group members by using the Home Directory Accounts Maintenance utility.
+- Once a group has been established, the group owner may request the addition/removal of group members by using the ITS UNIX Settings Change Request Form.